archfz/cypress-terminal-report/README.md

 directory.
 You should add `it.only` to the test case you are working on to speed up development.

 ## Release Notes

+- !
+Breaking change: Refactored the log type: `[type, message, severity]` is now `{type, severity, message}`.
+  - If you have used any of the following options, you will have to make changes in the integration:
+    `collectTestLogs`, `filterLog`, `processLog`, custom file output processor.

 #### 5.3.12